frisbro303/signDNE_python/README.md

 The tool outputs the following values for each processed mesh as coloumns:

-- File: Path to the input file
+- File name
-- DNE: Overall DNE
+- DNE
-- Positive DNE: Positive component of DNE
+- PPositive component of DNE
-- Negative DNE: Negative component of DNE
+- Negative component of DNE

 If the `-o` or `--output` flag is off, results will be outputed to STDOUT.